TOAD Quick Guide

 Project Manager Tutorial

-Action Palette or Application Designer (Save repetitive actions like a macro)
+Action Palette or Application Designer or Automation Designer (Save repetitive actions like a macro)

 Action Console